Jet fuel: Piston engine use

 Jet fuel is very similar to diesel fuel, and in some cases, may be used in diesel engines.
 The possibility of environmental legislation banning the use of leaded avgas (fuel in spark-ignited internal combustion engine, which usually contains tetraethyllead (TEL), a toxic substance added to prevent engine knocking), and the lack of a replacement fuel with similar performance, has left aircraft designers and pilot's organizations searching for alternative engines for use in small aircraft.
 As a result, a few aircraft engine manufacturers, most notably Thielert and Austro Engine, have begun offering aircraft diesel engines which run on jet fuel which may simplify airport logistics by reducing the number of fuel types required.
 Jet fuel is available in most places in the world, whereas avgas is only widely available in a few countries which have a large number of general aviation aircraft.
 A diesel engine may be more fuel-efficient than an avgas engine.
 However, very few diesel aircraft engines have been certified by aviation authorities.
 Diesel aircraft engines are uncommon today, even though opposed-piston aviation diesel powerplants such as the Junkers Jumo 205 family had been used during the Second World War.

 Jet fuel is often used in diesel-powered ground-support vehicles at airports.
 However, jet fuel tends to have poor lubricating ability in comparison to diesel, which increases wear in fuel injection equipment.
 An additive may be required to restore its lubricity.
 Jet fuel is more expensive than diesel fuel but the logistical advantages of using one fuel can offset the extra expense of its use in certain circumstances.

 Jet fuel contains more sulfur, up to 1,000 ppm, which therefore means it has better lubricity and does not currently require a lubricity additive as all pipeline diesel fuels require.
 The introduction of Ultra Low Sulfur Diesel or ULSD brought with it the need for lubricity modifiers.
 Pipeline diesels before ULSD were able to contain up to 500 ppm of sulfur and were called Low Sulfur Diesel or LSD.
 In the United States LSD is now only available to the off-road construction, locomotive and marine markets.
 As more EPA regulations are introduced, more refineries are hydrotreating their jet fuel production, thus limiting the lubricating abilities of jet fuel, as determined by ASTM Standard D445.

+JP-8, which is similar to Jet A-1, is used in NATO diesel vehicles as part of the single-fuel policy.